lwhitelock/ITGlue-Hudu-Migration/README.md

 $ConfigurationRelationsToCreate + $AssetRelationsToCreate | ForEach-Object {try {New-HuduRelation -FromableType  $_.FromableType -FromableID    $_.FromableID -ToableType    $_.ToableType -ToableID      $_.ToableID} catch {Write-Host "Skipped or errored: $_" -ForegroundColor Yellow}}
 ```

+If you used dot-sourcing to invoke the main script, "Set layouts as active," "Populate Missing Relations" (Get-MissingRelations.ps1), "Add Attachments" (Add-HuduAttachmentsViaAPI.ps1), and "Add missing Relations" should have automatically run.

 # Please Read!
 We use the Magick.NET libraries that you can find here https://github.com/dlemstra/Magick.NET/ for image type validation and metadata building.